 - – An unpaid meal break of not less than 30 minutes and not more than one hour to be taken not later than 5 hours after commencement of work.
-All work performed during a recognised meal break must be paid at double time rates with the payment continuing until the employee receives the meal break.
+All work performed on the instruction of the employer during a recognised meal break must be paid at double time rates with the payment continuing until the employee receives the meal break.

 - – A paid rest break of at least 10 minutes each morning.